 Why Kind of Geese do You Hunt in Saskatchewan?

-The different species of geese that inhabit our outfitting area in north western Saskatchewan, are the Canada goose in all different sizes from the 14LB giants down to mallard size cacklers, the White-fronted goose (commonly called the Speckle Belly or "Speck") as well as Ross and Snow geese.
-These geese hit the grain fields with a healthy appetite and feed very consistantly, morning and evening throughout the hunting season.
-Goose hunting is done exclusively on farm fields and Praires Edge Outfitting does not target any geese on the water.
+The different species of geese that inhabit our outfitting area in northwestern Saskatchewan, are the Canada goose in all different sizes from the 14LB giants down to mallard-size cacklers, the White-fronted goose (commonly called the Speckle Belly or "Speck") as well as Ross and Snow geese.
+These geese hit the grain fields with a healthy appetite and feed very consistently, morning and evening throughout the hunting season.
+Goose hunting is done exclusively on farm fields and Prairies Edge Outfitting does not target any geese on the water.
 Once again this is done to preserve the waterbodies as a safe, calm, roosting place and to avoid pressuring the birds too much.

-On an interesting side note we have harvested a handful of ducks and 1 goose over the years in Saskatchewan, that by all appearances had been cross bred between 2 different species.
-This makes for very interesting supper table conversation and a very unique trophy mount for the lucky hunters!
+On an interesting side note, we have harvested a handful of ducks and one goose over the years in Saskatchewan, which by all appearances had been crossbred between 2 different species.
+This makes for a very interesting supper table conversation and a very unique trophy mount for the lucky hunters!